-The Industrial and Business Institute is actively involved in supporting the training and retraining needs of business and industry and enhancing the role of Motlow College as a partner in the economic development process within the eleven-county service area.
+The Industrial and Business Institute is actively involved in supporting the workforce development needs of business and industry, and government and enhancing the role of Motlow College as a partner in the economic and community development process within the eleven-county service area.
 The Institute functions as a liaison between business, industry, government, and education; and current training needs are continually being assessed through the input of advisory groups, interested industrial leaders, and program participants.
 Participants receive continuing education units, described below, which are nationally recognized for recording continuing education learning experiences and appropriate measures of inservice education and training.
 Opportunities are provided for management and professional development and for specific technological instruction.

 MANAGEMENT AND PROFESSIONAL DEVELOPMENT.
-Short courses, seminars, and workshops are offered to strengthen connections between business and industry and education by responding to needs of business and industry in the areas of supervisory development, leadership skills, professional career enrichment, management development, communications, and consulting services.
+Short courses, seminars, and workshops are offered to strengthen connections between business, industry, government and education by responding to needs in the areas of total quality management, supervisory development, leadership skills, professional career enrichment, management development, communications, and consulting services.